bgiarrizzo/website-giarrizzo-bruno/content/blog_posts/2022-08-03-sudo-with-macos-and-touchid.md

 tags: [macos, sudo, terminal, touch, id, touchid]
 ---

+I’m addicted to home automation.
+There.
+Said it.
+But it’s just such a tremendous amount of fun to play with.
+I’m pretty sure it’s the SRE in me.
+Why do anything by hand when you can have computers do things for you?
+Why turn on the lights when you get home when it can happen automatically?
+Turn on the lights when you enter the bathroom?
+Barbaric!
+Turn them off?
+I’ve git better things to do!
+Why not wake up to the smell of freshly brewed coffee every morning instead of having to get out of bed first to turn on the coffee machine?

 Last October, i got for myself one M1 Macbook pro.

 It is a hell of a machine, powerful, silent and it comes with touchID.